 Here's what you need to know to promote and protect your fertility.

 What is female fertility?

 Female fertility is a woman's ability to conceive a biological child.
-You and your partner may question your ability to have a baby or your fertility if you've been trying to get pregnant with frequent, unprotected sex for at least one year with no success.
+You and your partner might question your fertility if you've been trying to get pregnant with frequent, unprotected sex for at least one year — or at least six months if you're older than 35 — with no success.

 What causes female fertility problems?

 Various medical issues can contribute to female fertility problems, including:

 - Conditions affecting the uterus

 - Blockage of the fallopian tubes, often caused by pelvic inflammatory disease — an infection of the female reproductive organs